palantirnet/butler/README.md

-# Butler
+# Butler - Sculpin Style Guide
-The beginnings of a Jekyll based style guide creation tool.
-Now using Butler.
+The beginnings of a Sculpin based style guide creation tool.
+Now with Gulp and Bundler integration.

 ## Dependencies
 1. NodeJS 0.12+ and NPM - https://nodejs.org/download/
 1. Bundler - https://github.com/bundler/bundler

 ## Getting Started
-Currently Butler lives in two branches of this repository one for the jekyll base and one for the sculpin base, please pull the appropriate branch for your project and follow the directions.
-(You will find the same README with instructions on each branch as well.)

 1. From inside the project root, run `sh fed-init.sh`
 1. Step through the prompts with any desired answers.
 This will create a gulp_config.js.
 1. Run `gulp` or `gulp develop` and begin developing normally

-## What is Butler?
+## What is Gulp?
-Butler is a custom Gulp.js configuration that caters to how Palantir builds their prototypes and Drupal sites.
-It is a robust build system that automates common tasks such as compiling Sass, minifying Javascript, linting, and reloading the browser.
+"Gulp is a build system that can improve how you develop websites by automating common tasks, such as compiling preprocessed CSS, minifying JavaScript and reloading the browser." - <a href="http://www.smashingmagazine.com/2014/06/11/building-with-gulp/">Smashing Magazine</a>

-## Available Scripts
-1. Script: fed-init.sh
-  * On the initialization of a new project, will install the most recent versions of all Gulp dependencies and specified versions of Ruby Gems.
-  * If you do not have a gulp-config file already, it will provide a short series of questions to help you generate a configuration file (no JS needed! just a few questions) for Gulp to get you up and running.
-We recommend committing the gulp-config files to make them available to all team members, so if there's already a config file, the script won't prompt you to generate a new one.
-  * If you're on a Drupal 7 site, it will ask you whether or not you would like it to automatically download and install a relevant Drupal module which enables live reloading.
-No further action needed!
-  * If you're on a Drupal 8 site, it will provide instructions to download a non-published module for the same reasons.
-A quick clone and install is the only steps you need to take.
-1. Script: gulp-config.sh
-  * If you would like to regenerate your config file to accomodate new changes to the project, or don't want to install Gulp dependencies (but why wouldn't you?), you can manually run gulp-config.sh in order to regenerate your configuration file at any time.
-This will provide you a few questions to correctly configure Butler.

-## Available Commands
-1. `gulp develop`/`gulp`/`gulp default`
-  * Deploys a prototype server and even opens a browser tab to your prototype for convenience.
-  * Builds and watches for changes to the prototype to rebuild when necssary.
-  * Reloads pages after rebuilds are done.
-  * Sets your prototype to use un-minified CSS (check command 'optimize' for more information)
-  * Compiles SASS and watches for changes.
-  * Injects compiled CSS automagically into the site without a page refresh.
-This means you see changes as soon as they're ready, rather than having to tab, reload, and wait.
-  * Provides page notifications about rebuilds, compilation, and injection so you always know what's going on.
-They're very similar to the Mac system notifications, but live inside your page and provide helpful information.
-This system is extensible to provide essentially any information at any time you can dream up.
-1. `gulp test`
-  * Runs SASS linting and provides information about any linting issues that exist in your files.
-  * Has a full configuration file that allows us to specify Palantir wide defaults and then easily adjust these on a per-project basis while maintaining team cohesion.
-It's all in version control.
-  * Runs JS Hinting and examines your code.
+## What does this Gulpfile do
+There are three main tasks in this gulp file:

+1. `gulp develop`/`gulp` This is the default task.
+This will watch your sass/sculpin files for changes, compile/build accordingly and automatically refresh your browser.
+(This also works locally when working on your Drupal theme as well.)
+1. `gulp test` will lint your js and sass.
+Sass linting configuration changes can be made by editing the `.scss-lint.yml`.
 JS is a default lint and also checking for <a href="https://github.com/palantirnet/development_documentation/blob/master/docs/javascript_code_style.md">jQuery style</a>.
-  * Also has a configuration file, which is currently set to JQuery defaults.
-  * It will also run a performance test using <a href="http://www.sitespeed.io/">Sitespeed.io</a>.
-Sass linting configuration changes can be made by editing the `.scss-lint.yml`.
-1. `gulp optimize`
-  * Runs minifiers on your CSS and JS and then sets the prototype to use the minified files.
-  * This lets you test your minified files for any issues and bugs that result from minification.
-  * Optimizes images for web content, and saves them to a new directory.
+1. `gulp optimize` optimizes and minifies, specifically optimizes your images and minifies JS and CSS and exports files to the appropriate place in the `_site` directory.

 *You can also choose to run any sub task independently.
 Need to just minify a change to JS? `gulp js-min`